 Otto was a powerful ruler, but nonetheless he had a hard time with the dukes.
-Therefore, he sought the support of the clergy: bishops were appointed by the King, they did not marry and have children who inherited their title and wealth; so when a bishop died, his bishopric fell back to the King who appointed a new bishop.
+Therefore, he sought the support of the clergy.
+Bishops were appointed by the King, they did not marry and have children who inherited their title and wealth.
+When a bishop died, his bishopric fell back to the King who appointed a new bishop.
 With time, the Kings depended more on the clergymen and ceded rights to them, most of all the right to own land and build territories.
-Otto’s brother Bruno became Archbishop of Cologne (953-65), his daughter-in-law, Empress Theophanu (981-991), is buried in the church of St. Pantaleon, Cologne.
+The socalled Imperial Church System came into being.

 Most people considered the King God’s representative on earth.
 On the other hand, the King, very religious and ascetic himself, supported the religious reform movement coming from the monastery of Cluny in France.
 The reformers demanded that the Church returned to its true tasks instead of striving for wealth and sumptuousness, and that the clergymen lived according to very strict rules.
-Moreover, Cluny demanded that the Church was absolutely independent from any worldly power.
+Moreover, Cluny insisted on the Church’s independentce from any worldly power.

 This conflict, referred to as the Investiture Controversy, broke out openly between Henry IV (1056-1106), son of Henry III, and the Pope Gregory VII, a radical supporter of the reform.
 The Pope insisted that the Emperor submitted to his authority.
 When Henry appointed a bishop, the conflict escalated.
 The Pope excommunicated the Emperor and banned him.
-Thus, Henry was excluded from the society of decent people, and his subjects had no longer to obey to a banned king, on the contrary, they were explicitly released of all loyalty owed to the King.
+Thus, Henry was excluded from the society of decent people.
+His subjects had no longer to obey to a banned king, on the contrary, the Pope explicitly released them of all loyalty owed to the King.

 During the Salian dynasty, the age of the crusades began (1096-1270), After the Turkish Seldshuks had conquered Syria and Palestine and stopped the Christian pilgrimages to Jerusalem, Pope Urban II called upon the Christian knights to go on crusade.
 Many knights from the Rhineland left for Palestine, a theme that we find in various legends.